 2010 – 200 Years Reformjudaism in Germany!

-It was a sunny Sunday in June when the Milk & Honey Tours team headed off for a day trip to Halberstadt and Seesen on the trail of the history of Reform Judaism.
+It was a sunny Sunday in June when the Milk & Honey Team Excursion to The Roots of Reform: Halberstadt & Seesen took place on the trail of the history of Reform Judaism.
 We started the day in Halberstadt, a city about 200 km south west of Berlin.
 Why Halberstadt?
 It is the birthplace of Israel Jacobson, ‘father’ of the Reform movement.

 Arriving in Halberstadt we were greeted by a statue of ‘Roland’—a large sandstone figure of a knight representing medieval independence of city governments over the nobility.
 And indeed Halberstadt has a medieval feel to it with its half-timbered homes lining the streets in a higgledy-piggledy fashion.
 We walked by thousand-year old stone walls, along cobbled streets to the 12th century “Jew’s Street.”
 Suddenly there was a rounded arch leading to a blank space.
 It was the archway and door to the Berend Lehmann Palais, now gone.
 Berend Lehmann was a banker and court Jew under Saxony’s August the Strong in the early 18th century.
 Born in Halberstadt, Lehmann, worked ceaselessly to promote Judaism in Germany.
 As philanthropist he donated monies for an impressive synagogue in Halberstadt (1712) and for his ‘Klaus’—a theological house of study and archive, making Halberstadt an important center of Talmud learning.
 Later in his career, Lehmann was called to the royal court in Dresden where he helped August the Strong financially to obtain the Polish crown.
 But back to our arch and missing palace, Lehmann’s baroque house stood here until 1986 when it was demolished—symbolic of the lack of interest at that time for the rich Jewish history of this city in which once 12% of the population was Jewish.
 Today Halberstadt is again a center of learning for things Jewish so we walked through the empty archway to see how this has happened.